qhta/MyLib/Qhta.WPF.Converters/Qhta.WPF.Converters/docs/readme.md

 * NegateValueConverter - Converts a numeric value to a negate numeric value.
 * NegateBoolConverter - Converts a bool value to a negate bool value.
 * BitTestConverter - One way converter to convert a specific bitset to bool.
 * EqualityComparingConverter - Compares a value to the parameter and returns a boolean value.
+* IndirectPropertyConverter - Multi-value converter with two bindings.
+First binding returns an instance object.
+Second binding returns a property name.
+Converter gets a value from this property found in the instance object

 Helper classes:
 * ColorDictionary - Dictionary of Colors indexed by string names.Used in ValidityBrushConverter.